-The Graham’s crayfish snake is a medium-sized Iowa snake measuring 18 – 28 inches (45.7 – 71 cm) in length.
+The Graham’s crawfish snake is a medium-sized Iowa snake measuring 18 – 28 inches (45.7 – 71 cm) in length.
 Max 47 inches (119.4 cm; Conant and Collins 1998).
 The ground color is brown or gray.
 There are no dorsal markings other than sometimes there is a faint light or rust mid dorsal stripe.
 A prominent light lateral stripe runs lengthwise from the side of the head along the body on both sides.
 These stripes are located from the ventral scales up to the fourth dorsal scale row and are cream, light yellow, tan or white.
 There is a thin black pinstripe that zigzags along the edge of the ventral scales.
 The belly is often the same color as the lateral stripes and is usually unmarked, except for a row of dark dots or stippling down the center in some specimens.
 The scales are keeled and the anal plate is divided.

-Young Graham’s crayfish snakes are identical to adults and may have brighter light stripes.
-Guthrie (1930; 1931) reported a melanistic female and litter of 10 Graham’s crayfish snakes from Polk County.
+Young Graham’s crawfish snakes are identical to adults and may have brighter light stripes.
+Guthrie (1930; 1931) reported a melanistic female and litter of 10 Graham’s crawfish snakes from Polk County.
 Four of the young were dark like the female and six were colored normally.
-This variation has been observed in additional specimens from Polk County in the late 1980’s (M. Rouw personal communication).
+This variation has been observed in additional specimens from Polk County in the late 1980’s (Rouw, personal communication).

-There are no subspecies of the Graham’s crayfish snake, Regina grahamii, recognized.
+There are no subspecies of the Graham’s crawfish snake, Regina grahamii, recognized.

-The Graham’s crayfish snake is found across southern and central Iowa with a few scattered records in northern and western Iowa.
+The Graham’s crawfish snake is found across southern and central Iowa with a few scattered records in northern and western Iowa.

 Habitat and Habits

-The Graham’s crayfish snake feeds mostly upon recently molted crayfish.
-Based on a study including Graham’s crayfish snakes from Badger Lake in Monona County, crayfish may be ingested head or abdomen first and the size and number of prey can be determined by examining the indigestible gastroliths in the snakes’ stomachs (Godley et al. 1984).
-Crayfish snakes are also reported to occasionally eat fish and amphibians, though prey other than crayfish are not believed to be a significant portion of their diet.
+The Graham’s crawfish snake feeds mostly upon recently molted crayfish.
+Based on a study including Graham’s crawfish snakes from Badger Lake in Monona County, Iowa, crayfish may be ingested head or abdomen first and the size and number of prey can be determined by examining the indigestible gastroliths in the snakes’ stomachs (Godley et al. 1984).
+Graham’s crawfish snakes are also reported to occasionally eat fish and amphibians, though prey other than crayfish are not believed to be a significant portion of their diet.